Dan Osborn

-Daniel L. Osborn (born March 29, 1975) is a U.S. Navy veteran, industrial mechanic, former labor union leader, and independent politician from Nebraska.
+Daniel L. Osborn (born March 29, 1975) is an American labor union leader and independent politician from Nebraska.

-Osborn served in the Nebraska Army National Guard before working at Kellogg's Omaha plant.
-He eventually became president of Bakery, Confectionery, Tobacco Workers and Grain Millers International Union Local 50G and led the strike at Kellogg's Omaha plant in 2021.
+After serving in the United States Navy, Osborn joined the Nebraska Army National Guard.
+While working at Kellogg's as an industrial mechanic, he became president of Bakery, Confectionery, Tobacco Workers and Grain Millers International Union Local 50G and led the strike at Kellogg's Omaha plant in 2021.

-Osborn ran as an independent candidate in the regular 2024 United States Senate election in Nebraska.
-He drew attention for his unorthodox, populist platform and his unusually high level support as an independent in what is usually a strongly Republican state.
+Osborn ran in the regular 2024 United States Senate election in Nebraska.
+He drew attention for his unorthodox, populist platform and his unusually high-level support as a moderate independent candidate in what is usually a strongly Republican state.
+Some polls showed him in a dead heat with incumbent Deb Fischer, but she won by 7 points.
 Osborn's performance was the best ever for an independent candidate in a Nebraska US Senate race.
-Some polls showed him in a dead heat with incumbent Deb Fischer, but she won by 7 points.
-Split Ticket, a political analytic forecasting website, said Osborn's was the strongest performance relative to the partisan nature of Senate elections.

-In 2024, Osborn established a political action committee (PAC) to support working-class candidates.
-In 2025, he formed an exploratory committee for a possible run in the 2026 United States Senate election in Nebraska.
-On July 8, 2025, Osborn announced that he would enter the race as an independent, challenging incumbent U.S. Senator Pete Ricketts.
+In 2024, Osborn established the Working Class Heroes Fund, a political action committee (PAC) supporting working-class candidates.
+In 2025, he formed an exploratory committee for a potential run in the 2026 United States Senate election in Nebraska.
+On July 8, 2025, he entered the race as an independent, challenging incumbent Pete Ricketts.